 Whether a single or recurring payment, make it standard policy to keep a completed payment authorization form on file for all accounts.
 Signed by the cardholder, this form outlines the payment or payments agreed to within a specific timeframe.
 A payment authorization form is specific to the payment type used, so make sure to keep one on file for each unique payment type received.

-This form is invaluable when it comes to establishing your validity as a merchant to assess a debit against a card or bank account.
+This form is invaluable when establishing your validity as a merchant to assess a debit against a card or bank account.
 Unfortunately, many debtors have 2nd thoughts when it comes to paying a debt.
-Often times they contact their financial institution to flag the payment transaction as fraud.
-As you are well aware, keeping chargebacks low is imperative to maintaining a merchant account without reserves or restrictions.
-You also know as a high-risk merchant your business is easily targeted for unnecessary chargebacks.
+Often they contact their financial institution to flag the payment transaction as fraud.
+As you know, keeping chargebacks low is imperative to maintaining a merchant account without reserves or restrictions.
+You also know as a high-risk merchant; your business is quickly targeted for unnecessary chargebacks.
 With a payment authorization form on file, your agency has irrefutable proof the payment was submitted with the debtor’s content.

 Eliminate Human Errors

 Mistakes are, well, human!
-We’ve all accidentally transposed a number or entered in a wrong dollar amount.
-With a payment authorization form on file, a professional collection agent can re-confirm the card or checking account number prior to submitting a payment for approval.
+We’ve all accidentally transposed a number or entered in the wrong dollar amount.
+With a payment authorization form on file, a professional collection agent can re-confirm the card or check the account number before submitting payment for approval.
 This decreases customer frustration when things go unexpectedly wrong, such as an erroneous decline is received.
 During this review, they can also confirm the payment amount and date to be processed.
-Remember any payment outside of the specified date on the authorization will require a new form be completed and kept on file.
+Remember any payment outside of the specified date on the authorization will require a new form to be completed and kept on file.

 It’s Not an Option